RockhurstHS/STEAM-Blog/events/index.md

 ## 20/20 Fitness Student Intern
 ### Mondays through Thursdays after school

 20/20 Fitness is looking for a student who is available to work 30 - 45 minutes Mondays through Thursdays in exchange for a free gym membership.
 There is also the possibility of exchanging the gym membership for working 10 hours per month over the weekend.
-Interested students can find more information at the following link:href="https://drive.google.com/file/d/0B1-JIRrX_4I5b1lVZUJUc1JRNnJSZnNUMHNLNW1qZ1dIZFpn/view?usp=sharing" role="button">Event Flyer</a>
+Interested students can find more information at the following link:<a class="btn btn-primary" href="https://drive.google.com/file/d/0B1-JIRrX_4I5b1lVZUJUc1JRNnJSZnNUMHNLNW1qZ1dIZFpn/view?usp=sharing" role="button">Event Flyer</a>